Designing a Stealthier Submarine with Design-driven Simulation Tools

 Analyzing RCS with Electromagnetic Simulation

-For this simulation, we used a shooting-and-bounding ray (SBR) model with the Asymptotic Solver in CST Studio Suite.
-The SBR method has been demonstrated to be feasible and accurate for periodic and random rough surfaces, with agreement between its results and those of the method of moments.
-The CST Studio Suite SBR method includes shadowing and multi-path effects for greater accuracy, making it an effective electromagnetic tool for RCS evaluation and for the generation of radar signals in maritime environments.
+For this simulation, we used a shooting-and-bounding ray (SBR) model with the Asymptotic Solver in Computer Simulation Technology (CST) Studio Suite.
+The SBR method has been demonstrated to be effective and accurate for simulating large structures.
+The CST Studio Suite SBR method includes shadowing and multi-path effects as well as Physical Theory of Diffraction (PTD) and Uniform Theory of Diffraction (UTD) for greater accuracy, making it an effective electromagnetic tool for Radar Cross section (RCS) evaluation and for the generation of radar signals in maritime environments.

-The free-surface VOF iso-contour plots are directly translated into a tessellated mesh from the FMK app into CST Studio Suite through the 3DEXPERIENCE platform.
-This provides the single source of truth, collecting all the different modeling and simulation data, as well as the RFLP, in a single place accessible to all team members.
+The free-surface VOF iso-contour plots are directly translated into a tessellated mesh from the Fluid Dynamics Engineer (FMK) app into CST Studio Suite through the 3DEXPERIENCE platform.
+This provides the single source of truth, collecting all the different modeling and simulation data, as well as the Requirement, Functional, Logical & Physical framework (RFLP), in a single place accessible to all team members.
 Everyone has access to the latest versions of all files, reducing the risk of confusion and delays caused by using different versions of data or incompatible file formats.
 Traceability is preserved across different design iterations.
 These processes result in the overall radar signature workflow description as highlighted in Figure 5.

 Figure 5: Radar signature workflow description

-To calculate the RCS, a monostatic scattering simulation is carried out along the azimuth angle from 0 to 360 degrees, with a 1 degree step width at a fixed elevation angle of 89 degrees (almost sea level).
-In other words, the radar scattering is calculated at each azimuth angle around the sweep, and plotted in 1D around the target.
+To calculate the RCS, a monostatic scattering simulation is carried out along the azimuth angle from 0 to 360 degrees, with a 0.1 degree step width at a fixed elevation angle of 1 degree (almost sea level).
+In other words, the radar scattering is calculated at each azimuth angle around the sweep, and plotted in 1D around the target, which in this case is the portion of the submarine above the surface of the sea.
+The sea itself is not the target but since we wish to observe the effect of the sea on the RCS of the submarine we must include the sea in the simulation.
+Conventional radars identify the direct reflections from the sea as clutter and automatically cancel such reflections so that the RCS of the periscope can be isolated still including the sea effect.
+The same is done in simulation.

-Figure 7: Rectangular RCS plot of the planar surface (red), planar surface with submarine (green) and realistic wake surface with submarine (blue)
+Figure 7: Rectangular RCS plot of the submarine (red), planar surface with submarine (blue) and realistic wake surface with submarine (green)

 Simulation-led Design and Optimization